Athens Gay Travel

 Located on the eastern side of the Plaka neighborhood, it’s easy to walk to the adorable nearby areas for shopping, restaurants and exploring the most beautiful old neighborhoods.

-Hotel Fresh is a more affordable option that still comes with a boutique hotel feel.
+Hotel Fresh is a more affordable gay-friendly option that still comes with a boutique hotel feel.
 I stayed here for a night and while it’s not the fanciest place in the world, they have an epic rooftop bar.

 O&B Athens Boutique Hotel

 O&B Athens Boutique Hotel was the last Athens hotel I stayed with.
 They’re a budget hotel that offers a lot for the price.
-The rooms are clean, the bathrooms are large, and the service was incredibly friendly.
+The rooms are clean, the bathrooms are large, and the service is incredibly friendly.

 O&B Hotel’s location in the Psyri neighborhood is unbeatable.
 It’s only a short drive from the Gazi gay neighborhood, too.